 - 1. Departmental Risk Registers are shared with the Faculty through the Faculty Executive Board or through a conversation with the VP and FDO. - 2.
-Faculties should share copies of the departmental risk registers within their Faculty for information and to share best practice across departments.

-- 3. The Departmental Risk Registers inform a bi-annual update of the Faculty Risk Register. - 4.
-The Faculty Risk Register is presented to Risk Review Group on an annual basis. - 5.
+Faculties should share copies of the departmental risk registers within their Faculty for information and to share best practice across departments. - 3.
+The Faculty Risk Register is presented to Risk Review Group on an annual basis. - 4.
 Following the Faculty presentation to Risk Review Group the Faculty is contacted by the Secretary to Risk Review Group with any actions arising from the discussion.